 All through the winter, the young boy lived with his parents in a contemporary setting.
 They had a modern house, with an electrical stove, a radio, and a car.

 All through summer, they lived like this.
-Only when the animals returned in the autumn – and the children to their parents and to school – the grandparents scrubbed their way back into the cottage for the winter.
+Only when the domestic animals returned in the autumn – and the children went back to their parents and to school – the grandparents scrubbed their way back into the cottage for the winter.

 A celebration of summer